IBM-Cloud/docs/services/mobileaccess/facebook-auth-ios.md

 The {{site.data.keyword.amashort}} client SDK is distributed with CocoaPods, a dependency manager for iOS projects.
 CocoaPods automatically downloads artifacts from repositories and makes them available to your iOS application.

-1. Open Terminal and run `pod --version` command.
+1. Open Terminal and run the `pod --version` command.
 If you already have CocoaPods installed, the version number is displayed.
 You can skip to the next section of this tutorial.

 1. Install CocoaPods by running `sudo gem install cocoapods`.
 Refer to [CocoaPods website](https://cocoapods.org/) in case additional guidance is required.

-### Installing the {{site.data.keyword.amashort}} client SDK with CocoaPods
+### Installing the {{site.data.keyword.amashort}} Facebook client SDK with CocoaPods
 {: #facebook-auth-install-cocoapods}

 1. In your iOS project, edit the `Podfile` and the following line: